View-my-Git-Lab-krafi/type-tiles/README.md

 # A typing game

-### its a typing game that inspiard by Piano Tiles. you can set youtube link to play music
+### It's a typing game inspired by Piano Tiles.
+You can set a YouTube link to play music, a song, or a motivational speech.

 pip install pygame pytube pydub